AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-quote.md

 # Integrate with the NegotiableQuote module

 Negotiable quotes are a mechanism that allows a company user (buyer) and a seller (admin user) to negotiate product and/or shipping prices before the company user places an order.
-Its functionality is available for companies only.
+The negotiable quote functionality is available for companies only.

 The negotiable quote lifecycle includes a number of stages, as shown in the following diagram.